 Welcome to the Public Services Department

-In 2019 we achieved a 100% pass rate across both Vocational programmes.
+In 2020 we achieved a 100% pass rate across our Vocational programmes.

 Our Student Destinations